 A Decision Service is represented in a DRD as rectangle with rounded corners, drawn with a heavy solid border.
 Implementations SHALL be able to label each Decision Service by displaying its name, and MAY be able to label it by displaying other properties such as its Description.
 If displayed, the label SHALL be different from the labels of all the DRD elements in the same DRD and SHALL be clearly inside the rectangle.
-The Name of the Decision Service MUST be displayed inside the shape unless it which MUST be displayed inside the shape unless it which MUST be displayed instead.
+The Name of the Decision Service MUST be displayed inside the shape unless it erridden by the text attribute of the associated DMNDI:DMNLabel element, which MUST be displayed instead.
 The border SHALL enclose all the encapsulated decisions, and no other decisions or input data.
 The border MAY enclose other DRG elements but these will not form part of the definition of the Decision Service.